 Lastly, let's talk about the words you use with your agent.

-We need to be generous and affirming in our conversations.
+Be generous and affirming in your conversations.

 Tell them you trust their opinion.
 Do you trust their opinion?
 Because if you don't, you might need another talent agent.

-I know that my agents have been in this business a lot longer than I have, and they know what's going on over on their side of the table a lot more than I do.
+I know that my agents have been in this business a lot longer than I have, and they have a very different perspective on the casting process.
+Sometimes, trusting your agent will get tested, like with any relationship.

-I said, "Okay, I trust you with that."
+I responded, "Okay, I trust you."